Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Truncation of the Hessian Matrix

 \section{Truncation of the Hessian Matrix}

-In the functional analysis of linear operators on infinite-dimensional Hilbert spaces, the reliability of numerical truncation (the finite section method) is strictly determined by the compactness and boundedness properties of the operator.
-While \emph{bounded operators} are defined by a finite operator norm and a bounded spectral radius, the differential operators governing most systems in mathematical physics are typically unbounded, possessing eigenvalues that scale asymptotically to infinity \cite{Kato1995, Maddox1970}.
-A more fundamental topological distinction concerns \emph{compactness}.
-A compact operator maps bounded sequences to convergent subsequences, a property which guarantees a purely discrete point spectrum accumulating only at zero.
-Although unbounded differential operators are non-compact, those defined on bounded domains typically possess a \emph{compact resolvent}, defined as the operator $R_z = (A - zI)^{-1}$.
-As established by the spectral theorem, the compactness of the resolvent ensures that the original unbounded operator $A$ exhibits a purely discrete spectrum bounded from below, despite the unbounded growth of its eigenvalues \cite{ReedSimon1980}.
+In the functional analysis of linear operators on infinite-dimensional Hilbert spaces, the reliability of numerical truncation (the finite section method) is deeply tied to the compactness and boundedness properties of the operator.
+While bounded operators feature a finite operator norm and a bounded spectral radius, many operators defined on infinite-dimensional spaces—including differential operators and infinite matrices with asymptotically growing elements—are unbounded, possessing eigenvalues that scale to infinity \cite{Kato1995, Maddox1970}.
+A more fundamental topological distinction concerns compactness.
+A compact operator maps bounded sequences to sequences containing a convergent subsequence, a property which guarantees a purely discrete point spectrum accumulating only at zero.
+Although unbounded operators lack compactness, those defined on bounded domains (or sequence spaces with appropriate decay) typically possess a compact resolvent, defined as $R_z = (A - zI)^{-1}$.
+As established by the spectral theorem, if the operator $A$ is self-adjoint, the compactness of its resolvent ensures a purely discrete spectrum accumulating only at infinity; for typical physical systems, this spectrum is additionally bounded from below \cite{ReedSimon1980}.

 Consequently, the convergence of finite-dimensional approximations (such as matrix truncations) is contingent upon preserving the spectral topology of the underlying operator.
 For operators with a compact resolvent, such as the stiffness matrix of a fixed-boundary elastic string or a confining potential well, truncation is mathematically well-posed; the Min-Max principle guarantees that the eigenvalues of the finite projection converge variationally to the exact discrete eigenvalues of the operator \cite{Courant1953}.
 Conversely, for operators exhibiting a \emph{continuous spectrum}, characteristic of translationally invariant systems like infinite lattices, free fields, or acoustic scattering, finite-dimensional truncation is topologically ill-posed.
 In these regimes, the discrete eigenvalues of the truncated matrix attempt to approximate a continuous spectral density, resulting in "spectral pollution" or spurious eigenvalues that depend on the truncation dimension $N$ rather than physical parameters \cite{Bottcher1999}.